 On a day off, or on one day over the weekend, make time for a little face massage (do it yourself, lazy) and slap on a facemask.
 You can go the DIY route (honey and yoghurt works well for everybody) or use one that you like (I really like Dermalogica’s Gentle Cream Exfoliant for when my skin’s looking congested).
 Just do it though.
 Nobody’s got time for this every day, but just do what you can when you can and you’ll find that you just feel more… sparkly.

 Get a professional facial once a month.
 The DIY massage is great, but an hour of someone else doing all that massage and exfoliation while you lie back and snooze go a long way toward sloughing off any city debris (and in Delhi, there is a lot of debris) and just residual icky bits on your face.
-Most dermatologists will do laser facials that are unreal and effective, but and most are also prohibitive (sorry dermatologists, you know it’s true).
+Most dermatologists will do laser facials that are unreal and effective, like this one by Isya but admittedly they can also be prohibitive in price.
 If you’re feeling flush however, go nuts.
 SkinAlive do one that’s priced at Rs 6,000 for your full face, neck and eye area and it will leave you poorer but prettier.
 The Hydrafacial is also about that price and good for skin that’s prone to comedones and that visibly and volubly protests at the indignities that living in Delhi throws at it (also Rs 6,000).
 If you’re less keen on breaking the bank for your face (a very valid choice), just find one that suits your budget.
-All salons offer facials, it’s just a matter of finding one that’s right for you.

 Something to remember though